 The human nervous system has a tremendous capacity to constantly relay vital messages throughout the body.
 If this complex system is damaged, nerve signals can go awry, causing intense pain.

 The spinal cord is the main transportation hub of the body’s central nervous system, carrying signals from the brain to nerves throughout the body.
 Nerves coming from and leading to all parts of the body enter and exit the spinal cord along its entire length.

-Damage to any part of the central nervous system or peripheral nerves can cause neuropathic pain.
+Damage to any part of the central nervous system or nerve endings can cause nerve pain.

-A nerve that exits the lower back has peripheral branches that extend all the way down to the toes.
-Peripheral nerves comprise the peripheral nervous system.
-The peripheral nerves include both motor nerves and sensory nerves:
+A nerve that exits the lower back has branches that extend all the way down to the toes.
+The nerve branches include both motor nerves and sensory nerves:

 - Sensory nerves are nerves that receive sensory stimuli, telling us how something feels—whether it is hot, cold, or painful.
 These nerves are made up of nerve fibers, called sensory fibers (mechanoreceptor fibers sense body movement and pressure against the body, and nociceptor fibers sense tissue injury).

 - Motor nerves lead to the muscles and stimulate movement.
 They are made up of nerve fibers called motor fibers.

 Nerve pain may damage either the inner or outer part of the nerve cell.
 The axon is the inner information pathway of the nerve cell.
 Myelin—the fatty outer sheath—protects the nerve cell and assists in conveying information throughout the nervous system.